ICSM/pgmuvi/paper.md

 In essence, `tinygp` could in principle be substituted for GPyTorch as the backend on which `pgmuvi` relies.
 For a summary of the state of the art of GPR in astronomy, see the recent review by @arev_2023_gps.

+`pgmuvi` is being used in two ongoing projects by our group: one of the authors' (DAVT) masters thesis and the paper resulting from this work deals with the analysis of multiwavelength light curves for targets from the Nearby Evolved Stars Survey (NESS; Scicluna et al. 2022, https://evolvedstars.space).
+This work served as the first test of the code and has analyzed thousands of light curves at optical and infrared wavelengths for over seven hundred dusty stars within 3 kpc of the Solar Neighborhood.
+The paper will be published in 2023 (Vasquez-Torres et al.).
+A different project related to dusty variable stars in M33 has also used `pgmuvi`` to estimate the periods of these objects from infrared light curves.
+This work will be published in 2023 (Srinivasan et al.)

 # Method and Features

 `pgmuvi` builds on the popular GPyTorch library.
-GPyTorch [@gardner2018gpytorch] is a Gaussian Process library for PyTorch, which is a popular machine learning library for Python.
+GPyTorch [@gardner2018gpytorch] is a Gaussian process library for PyTorch, which is a popular machine learning library for Python.
-By default, `pgmuvi` exploits the highly-flexible Spectral Mixture kernel [@wilson:2013] in GPyTorch, which is able to model a wide range of signals.
+By default, `pgmuvi` exploits the highly-flexible Spectral Mixture kernel [@wilson:2013] in GPyTorch, which is able to model a wide variety of signals.
 This kernel is particularly interesting for astronomical time-series data, as it is able to effectively model multi-periodic and quasi-periodic signals.
 The spectral mixture kernel models the power spectrum of the covariance matrix as Gaussian mixture model (GMM), making it highly flexible and easy to interpret, while being able to extend to multi-dimensional input easily.
 This kernel also is known for its ability to extrapolate effectively, and is thus well suited to cases where prediction is important (for example, preparing astronomical observations of variable stars).